martasmith/GridImageSearch/README.md

 A Grid Image search using the Google Image API

-Time spent:

-original feature set: 30 hours spent in total
+Time spent: 30 hours spent in total

 **Completed user stories:**